tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/morning_lesson.md

 <br>
 <hr>

-# Extra stuff: built-in methods
+# Extra stuff: more on built-in methods

 ## String and array methods